 That’s enough heady seriousness for one day.
 Let’s check in with Pooh, and add a chapter to his book that has to be pretty damn wet at this point.
 Hope he doesn’t mind.

 Setting aside the mini-game, this is a fantastic room.
-It feels like an odd compliment to make, but the room is packed with content and fun.
+The room is packed with content and fun, and I’m not going to let the turd in the middle foul things for me.
 In an odd way, it actually feels like the Disney parks, and I find Kingdom Hearts is often at its best when it emulates the Disney parks.
 There are little hidden details and things to find, objects you can interact with, and something I associate strongly with the Disney parks after a trip I took to Disney World in the Florida summer: hidden water sprayers from the water parks, which are emulated here by water spouts that raise secret platforms once you trigger them.
 This combination of secrecy and play always appeals to me, and Tigger’s secret bouncing spot is great for it.

 There are three things to do here: a side quest and two mandatory mini-games.
 The first mandatory game has Roo and Tigger bouncing across a specific pattern of tree trunks.
 Nominally, the game is to match their pattern by jumping across the same tree trunks.
 In reality, the game here is you strangling the inadequate platforming controls, and a terrible top-down jump you have to perform from a tree branch.
 Once that’s out of the way forever (you can never replay it), the true nightmare begins: Tigger’s Giant Pot.
 Make your own jokes.